 PPL packs a powerful punch in Kentucky, Pennsylvania, Tennessee, Virginia, and the UK.
-It distributes electricity to 10.5 million customers through regulated subsidiaries PPL Electric Utilities, two utilities in Kentucky, and Western Power Distribution Holdings in the UK.
+It distributes electricity to 10 million customers through regulated subsidiaries PPL Electric Utilities, two utilities in Kentucky, and Western Power Distribution Holdings in the UK.
 The company has 19,000 MW of generating capacity and also sells energy wholesale in key US markets.
-Western Power Distribution operates two of the 15 distribution networks providing electricity service in the UK -- WPD (South West) and WPD (South Wales).
-PPL's marketing unit PPL EnergyPlus buys and sells coal, oil and natural gas, as well as renewable energy credits.
+Western Power Distribution operates four of the 15 distribution networks providing electricity service in the UK, though WPD (South West) and WPD (South Wales).
+In 2015 PPL sold its competitive energy operations in order to focus on its regulated utility businesses.

-PPL has power plants in the northeastern, northwestern and southeastern U.S.; markets wholesale or retail energy in the northeastern and northwestern US.
-It also delivers electricity to customers in Kentucky, Pennsylvania, Tennessee, Virginia, and the UK, and natural gas to customers in Kentucky.
+PPL delivers electricity to customers in Kentucky, Pennsylvania, Tennessee, Virginia, and the UK, and natural gas to customers in Kentucky.

-PPL has four business segments: Kentucky Regulated; U.K. Regulated (which changed its name in 2012 from International Regulated to better reflect the focus of the segment); Pennsylvania Regulated; and Supply.
-PPL operates electricity distribution companies with more than 2.2 million customers in the US (PPL Electric Utilities, Louisville Gas and Electric, and Kentucky Utilities) and more than 7.8 million customers in the UK (Western Power Distribution).
+PPL has three business segments: Kentucky Regulated; U.K. Regulated; and Pennsylvania Regulated; PPL operates electricity distribution companies with 1.4 million customers in the US (PPL Electric Utilities, Louisville Gas and Electric-LG&E, and Kentucky Utilities, KU) and more than 7.8 million customers in the UK (Western Power Distribution).
 The utility operations have 200,000 miles of electric lines.
-PPL also operates a major wholesale power energy marketing operation in the US (PPL EnergyPlus).

 Once a global power player with interests in distribution companies worldwide, the company has opted for the UK as its non-US focus.
-PPL seeks long term stability in its regulated power distribution businesses through efficient operations and strong customer and regulatory relations, while seeking growth opportunities in its competitive electricity generation and marketing businesses.
+PPL also seeks long term stability by focusing on its regulated power distribution businesses through efficient operations and strong customer and regulatory relations.